The Coordinator of the Graduate Program is Professor Robert Mazzeo. He can be contacted at firstname.lastname@example.org.

 The Department of Integrative Physiology offers a variety of graduate study opportunities that range from a coursework-only option to a research-intensive option.
 To facilitate maximal flexibility in the design of a student's program, the Department has established a minimum number of required courses that must be completed by all graduate students and the remainder of the program can be individualized to meet the long-term goals of the student.
 View list of Integrative Physiology graduate courses.

 The Department offers a curriculum that enables University of Colorado students to receive the B.A. and M.S. degrees after a 5-year program of study.
 Interested students should attend the informational meeting in the Fall of their Junior year.
 Based on a comparison of GPAs, about 3 to 5 students will be admitted to the program each year.
 The program is structured to ensure that students finish both degrees within the 5-year period.
 More information is available from the student advisors, and at the Information Videos page.

-For detailed information about the admission process and prerequisites for admission, see Admission to the Graduate School.
+For detailed information about the admission process, see Admission to the Graduate School.

 Entering graduate students must have an undergraduate preparation equivalent to the basic core course requirements in Integrative Physiology at the University of Colorado or departmental approval of their academic preparation for graduate study.
 The basic core requirements are: